Home Referral Marketing How Does Referral Marketing Work? A Guide for Small Businesses and Marketers

 It may take some work to get the program up and running, but the long-term benefits—increased sales, loyal customers, and brand credibility—make it worth it.

-If you’re ready to leverage the power of referral marketing, but unsure where to start, begin by determining your main objectives and customer incentives.
+If you’re ready to leverage the power of referral marketing but are unsure where to start, begin by determining your main objectives and customer incentives.
 You’ll notice the effects, probably faster than you’d expect.

 Create a better reason for your customers to recommend you.
 That is how substantive business growth starts.